shelbyspees/website/content/drafts/code-is-like-clay.md

 While this is trivially true, I don't think it applies to most of the code we care about because code we care about almost universally lives in a complex system.
-Even with the best possible design with the strictest separation of concerns, [changes to code within a complex system can have unintended and unpredictable ripple effects](https://how.complexsystems.fail).
+Even with the most modular possible design with the strictest separation of concerns, [changes to code within a complex system can have unintended and unpredictable ripple effects](https://how.complexsystems.fail).

 On a more practical level:
 how often are software teams given the space to do a complete rewrite of a component?
+(Arguably, software practitioners shouldn't ask management for bandwidth to rebuild things, we should just collectively support each other making shit more maintainable.)

 Another use of the metaphor is this
 [blog post from 2017](https://www.upbeat.it/programming-languages-and-clay/).